 Solid incremental etudes for daily practice are Deux Cents Etudes Nouvelles Vols.
 1-6 by Maxime-Alphonse, Lip Slurs for Horn by Howard Hilliard, 30 Spezial-Etüden für tiefes Horn by Hermann Neuling, and Etudes Classiques pour Cor by Georges Barboteu

 Extended techniques can be referenced in Extended Techniques for the Horn by Douglas Hill

 Additional method books will be assigned as necessary for each student

-Locations: Currently, Parker is teaching at Dundee-Crown High School, Highland Park High School, Hoffman Estates High School, Huntley High School and New Trier Township High School in addition to his private home studio.
+Locations: Currently, Parker is teaching at, Highland Park High School, Deerfield High School, Huntley High School and New Trier Township High School in addition to his private home studio.

 If you are interested in signing up for lessons, have questions about teaching rates, or would like more information, please feel free to use the contact page to send Parker a message!